andymwat/ImageCombiner/README.md

 ## TO-DO

+* Fix border size for when there are multiple images with different sizes.
+Right now, the border is applied to each pair of images, causing it to be the wrong width if the images are different sizes.
 * Add progress bars for image generation and move it to a separate thread.
 * Fix memory issues (large images fill memory up really fast)
 * Better image preview (zooming, etc.)